How To Test The TPS (1997-2001 3.9L V6 Dodge Ram Pickup)

-The throttle position sensor, on the 1997-2003 3.9L V6 Dodge Ram 1500 Pickup/Van, is a simple 3 wire component that can easily be tested with a multimeter.
+The throttle position sensor, on the 1997-2001 3.9L V6 Dodge Ram pickup, is a simple 3-wire component that can easily be tested with a multimeter.

 In Spanish You can find this tutorial in Spanish here: Cómo Probar El Sensor TPS (1997-2003 3.9L Dodge Ram Pickup y Van) (at: autotecnico-online.com).